-7 Great Websites for Free Stock Music and Sound Effects
+7 Great Websites for Royalty Free Stock Music and Sound Effects

-Here at Videvo, we’re all about free stuff!
-Whilst we would love to offer you guys a library of free stock music, alas, all of our available time is already spent adding free stock video clips for you wonderful people.
-Nonetheless, we’ve put together a list of our favourite websites that offer completely free stock music and sound effects for you to use in your own projects – ‘cause we’re nice like that.
+Here at Videvo, we’re all about free stuff.
+Whilst already offer you guys a library of royalty free music and royalty free sound effects (a lot of which is free) we realise we can’t do it all and that there may be things you can’t find on Videvo alone.
+Therefore, we’ve put together a list of our favourite websites that offer completely free stock music and sound effects for you to use in your own projects… because we’re nice like that.

 We have tried and tested all these websites and they are legitimate, 100% free and legal to use.
 However, please note that the usage rights vary — for example you may have to credit the original author in your production, so please read between the lines.